wintoncode/Winton.DomainModelling.DocumentDb/README.md

 }
 ```

 These repositories will store their respective entities in a single shared collection, using the entity type names to namespace the IDs and discriminate between each type.
-Therefore, these names should be considered immutable once entities have been persisted.
+Therefore, these names should be considered part of the document schema, and would therefore require a data migration if they were changed as part of a domain refactoring.